-This is a detailed review of the Nikon D3400, the newest entry-level DSLR announced in August 2016, which has since been replaced with the very similar Nikon D3500.
+This is a detailed review of the Nikon D3400, Nikon’s entry-level DSLR announced in August 2016, which has since been replaced with the very similar Nikon D3500.
 The D3400 uses a top-of-the-line 24 megapixel DX sensor, which is capable of capturing very detailed and high quality photos.
 But it isn’t all perfect – the Nikon D3400 has noticeable compromises, especially in its handling and menu options.
 Is it still worth buying?
 Below, we’ll cover everything you need to know to make your decision.

 Nikon D3400 Specifications

 On paper, the Nikon D3400 looks like what you would expect from an entry-level Nikon DSLR.
 The 24 megapixel sensor is just as good as the best crop-sensor cameras on the market, and it really is the primary selling point of this camera for many photographers.
 On the sports and action side of things, this camera is less impressive, with 5 frames per second and just 11 autofocus points.
 (Though, as the autofocus section of this review will demonstrate, the 11 point system punches above its weight.)

 The D3400 doesn’t have many bells and whistles.
 There is no tilt-flip component to the LCD (unlike Canon’s competing Rebel SL2 DSLR).
 It’s not a touchscreen, either.
 However, you do get Nikon’s “SnapBridge” functionality, which lets you transfer low-resolution JPEGs automatically to a smartphone as you capture them.
 Note that the D3400 doesn’t have WiFi, which means its implementation of SnapBridge is somewhat limited, without an option for remote shooting or movie transferring.